-Glue Ear (otherwise known as Otitis Media with Effusion or Serious Otitis Media) is a common medical condition which affects hearing.
+Glue Ear (otherwise known as Otitis Media with Effusion or Serous Otitis Media) is a common medical condition which affects hearing.
 This can result in stunted learning at school and social difficulties.

 If the Eustachian tube becomes blocked – usually due to a common cold – the middle ear will fill with fluid rather than air.
 After a while this fluid can become thick and glue like.
 Your child will not be able to hear properly if they have glue ear.
 The condition affects 8 out of 10 children at least once before their tenth birthday.

 Speech & Language Problems

 Babies less responsive to sound